Who is Thomas Ruff?

 Then Thomas Ruff started working on 8x10 color portraits.
 He took these photos against colored backdrops.
 Along with that, he went ahead to capture night images and buildings as well.

 Thomas Ruff has once admitted to the fact that portraits captured by him look Apollonian.
 That’s because the sitters of all his photos are providing a perfect surface to the viewer.
 They are friendly and neutral.

 Thomas Ruff’s style

-Thomas Ruff could easily develop his unique conceptual photography method, which helped him to achieve significant results after a short period.
-During the initial days, Thomas Ruff was mainly spending his time to photograph landscapes.
+Thomas Ruff could easily develop his unique conceptual photography method, which helped him achieve significant results after a short period.
+During the initial days, Thomas Ruff was mainly spending his time photographing landscapes.
 However, he was then attracted to the beauty of German living quarters.
 That’s where he started capturing portraits and architecture.

 Video: The Renewal of Contemporary Photography